osallak/osallak/README.md

 # Oussama Sallak
+Important Notice !!!
-NOTE : My C projects are tested Only on macOS, don't panic if you get some undefined behaviors on other Operating Systems
+ My C projects are tested Only on macOS, don't panic if you get some undefined behaviors on other Operating Systems

 📈 my github stats